All Things Considered - Monday-Friday from 4 p.m.- 6 p.m.

 Get the best of NPR news for two hours every weekday.
 All Things Considered hosts Robert Siegel, Michele Norris, and Melissa Block present the program's trademark block of news, interviews, commentaries, reviews, and off-beat features.

 Art Speaks is a cognitive reaction that is specifically directed at the individual viewer that it often can say more than any written word.
 Art is language, communication, and sensory movement.

 Building Power - Friday at 2 p.m. with Brian Johns

 WEHC is proud to bring our listeners Building Power as a part of the connection with the Virginia Organizing Project.
 Your host, Brian Johns, will interview local guests and figure out what special things people do to improve their communities so that you can help improve yours.

 Gluten-free Guru Kristi Slaughter, host of Beyond Wellness, brings you a program that is meant to inspire, motivate, and educate you to live your life to the fullest potential.

 WEHC is pleased to present the church services of Emory First United Methodist Church on a one week delay.
 Sermons can be heard from Pastor David Jackson as well as Chaplin Mary K. Briggs.

 WEHC is proud to bring you Do The Right Thing, a show in connection with the Emory & Henry College Philosophy Department.
-Do The Right Thing, hosted by Emory & Henry professor Dr. Brynn Welch and former Emory & Henry professor Dr. Ed Damer, is a program that will take on issues that could be current, controversial, ethical, political, and complex and provide discussion and rational thought to help guide us towards doing the right thing.
+Do The Right Thing, hosted by former Emory & Henry professor Dr. Ed Damer and Dr. Taylor Stone, is a program that will take on issues that could be current, controversial, ethical, political, and complex and provide discussion and rational thought to help guide us towards doing the right thing.

 Join host Matthew Chapman as he guides you through Biblical text that you can relate to everyday life and activities.